 When you join PCA, you join the national organization and our region is part of that organization.
 When you move to another area you can transfer your membership to your new region.
 So, when we talk about the oldest members in our region, they may not have actually joined our region in that particular year.

 The member of our region who has belonged to PCA the longest is William Ripley of Reno, who joined PCA in 1966.
-Next comes our own Dean Watts of Carson City, who became a member in 1969.
-And we had two members join in 1971, Paul Christensen of Sparks and David Morse of Incline Village.
+Next longest members of PCA are two who joined in 1971, Paul Christensen of Sparks and David Morse of Reno.

 If you are interested in joining the Porsche Club of America, click Join PCA for more information.